With over 11 million people having some sort of criminal record in the UK, how does it affect job opportunities?

-Very serious crimes which include sexual abuse, violence, or terrorism are going to stop someone from working with vulnerable groups such as children or vulnerable adults.
+When it comes to what convictions can stop you from getting a job, very serious crimes which include sexual abuse, violence, or terrorism are going to stop someone from working with vulnerable groups such as children or vulnerable adults.
 Crimes that include the likes of theft or fraud could stop someone from being hired for a job involving finance or cash handling.

 Employers at businesses are not legally allowed to discriminate against applicants because of spent convictions unless of course, the DBS check shows they are unsuitable for the role.